anakinj/jwt-eddsa/README.md

 ## Installation

-Add the following to your Gemfile
+Add the gem to your Gemfile:

 ```
 gem "jwt-eddsa"
 ```

+And in your application add the following require:

 ```
 require "jwt/eddsa"